 An obscene graffito on the wall, it depicted a group of Jews abasing themselves before–or rather beneath and behind–a fierce sow.
 While one of them suckled at her teats, another (in rabbinical garb) held up her tail for the third (also a rabbi) to drink her excrement.
 The “Jews’ devil” watched approvingly.”

 In the picture, the Jews are being egged on by the devil himself, who is portrayed with the same facial traits as the Jews, implying similar origins.
-[The Judensau was revived by the Nazis, now using the double meaning that Jews are pigs.
+[The Judensau was revived by the Nazis, now using the double meaning that Jews were pigs.
 A drinking song of the early 1920s included the words: “Knallt ab den Walther Rathenau, Die gottverfluchte Judensau” (Shoot down that Walther Rathenau, The goddamned Judensau)]

 The City of Frankfurt regulated much of the lives of the Jews in the ghetto.
 Men were not allowed to marry until the age of 25, to cut down on the rate of Jewish births.
 This was not such a bad idea considering that the ghetto consisted of a single lane only: a quarter of a mile long and from ten to twelve feet wide (with a sewage ditch the whole way down its length).
 But by the mid-1770’s there were already more than 3,000 people living on the lane in a space originally intended for 300.
 How did they all fit?
 Most houses were no more than eight to ten feet wide, and there were two rows of them.
 The Jews could build upward, but windows that looked out over the walls had to be boarded up by law.
 As a result of the tall, multifamily houses over a single lane, the Jews never could see the sun except for the few minutes it was directly over the lane in between the houses, and subsequently the Jews became known for their pale, pale complexions!

 The confined quarters of the Judengasse plays a large role in the book, as it played a large role in the lives of those who lived within its walls.